-A: Yes, if there is a state or local health order or directive from a municipality requiring a face covering at the locations in which voting is occurring either in-person absentee or at a polling location.
+A: Only if there is a local health order or directive from a municipality requiring a face covering at the locations in which voting is occurring either in-person absentee or at a polling location.
 Wisconsin Statute § 7.41 provides members of the public access to observe the public aspects of voting.
-The Commission also believes the Governor's Executive Order applies to observers as well.
 While Wis.
-Stat. § 7.41 is silent as to measures that could be implemented to maintain the health and safety of those present at an in-person absentee or polling location, Commission staff believe municipalities can regulate conduct on their property and require masks as long as it does not interfere with the right to vote.
+Stat. § 7.41 is silent as to measures that could be implemented to maintain the health and safety of those present at an inperson absentee or polling location, Commission staff believe municipalities can regulate conduct on their property and require masks as long as it does not interfere with the right to vote.
 Additionally, inspectors have the authority to preserve order and issue lawful commands or orders.
 They may also remove individuals for disruptive behavior or failure to comply with such lawful orders.
 Wis.
 Stat. § 7.37(2).

-8. Q: May voters be asked to remove their face covering to verify they 'reasonably resemble' the photo on their photo ID?
+8. Q: Should voters be asked to remove their face covering to verify they 'reasonably resemble' the photo on their photo ID?

-A: Most voters will not have to remove their face covering to verify they reasonable resemble the photo on their ID.
-The requirement is that the photo on the ID must 'reasonably resemble" the voter, and Commission staff believe this verification can be done in most instances without face covering removal.
-There may be rare instances where a poll worker may request the brief removal or rearrangement of the face covering during this process, but these instances would be the exception.
+A: No, most voters will not have to remove their face covering to verify they reasonable resemble the photo on their ID.
+The requirement is that the photo on the ID must 'reasonably resemble' the voter, and Commission staff believe this verification can be done in most instances without face covering removal.
+There may be rare instances where brief removal or rearrangement of the face covering could be necessary during this process, but these instances would be the exception.
 Election inspectors assigned to verify the photo ID should be reminded of the "reasonably resemble" standard set forth in the statute and be mindful of this standard when conducting this comparison at the polls.
-The Governor's Executive Order specifies that face covering removal is allowed to conf9rm a person's identity.